Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 Changing careers can be as simple as making a decision.
 Once David Francilia recognized his interest in and passion towards business and finances, he chose to pursue a different career path, becoming successful in his new career in financial services.

 “I was in the hotel industry for a long time,” shares David.
 “But I decided it was time to move to a different field.
-Since I really enjoyed the financial side of the business, I thought – why not try financial services industry?
+Since I really enjoyed the financial side of the business, I thought – why not try the financial services industry?
 It was the best decision I’ve made.”

 For David, the first step was looking into education.
 “I knew I needed to learn more to be successful in the industry,” shares David.
 He enrolled into the CFP Capstone course at Ashton College to prepare for his CFP designation.
-“It was a great starting point for me, as I wanted to get the overview of the industry and understand how different aspect of financial planning worked together.”
+“It was a great starting point for me, as I wanted to get the overview of the industry and understand how different aspects of financial planning worked together.”

 “CFP Capstone course focused a lot on the fundamental financial planning practices and preparing a financial plan from scratch.
 It was a great foundation to build on.”